alexiscreuzot/i-macle.com/README.md

 * **_posts:** This directory contains the blog posts for the website.
 * **_includes:** This directory contains reusable HTML snippets for the website.

+### Localization

+For localization we use [jekyll-multiple-languages-plugin](https://github.com/kurtsson/jekyll-multiple-languages-plugin).
+All localized content is located in the `_i18n` folder.

 ## Deployment

-Generated files are automatically put in the `docs` directory.
-Once you are done customizing the website,you just have to push it to the `main` branch for it to be deployed through Github pages.
+GitHub Pages will automatically build and deploy the site when changes are pushed to the `main` branch.